demik/oldworld/EDA/ADBDB/README.md

 1. Connect the external power (+5V)
 2. Connect the Mac ADB port to the host side (left)
 3. Connect the ADB device on the device side (right)
-4. Connect a TTL UART to the analyzer header and launch an analyzer session
+4. Connect a TTL UART to the analyzer header and run a session

 Example of session of a Quadra 650 booting with a mouse attached: